TheBamse/SSI-Scoring-Overlay-Software/README.md

 This is an AI-prompt generated application that scrapes the IPSC scoring site [shootnscoreit.com](https://shootnscoreit.com) for your match results and then generates overlay images that can be used when editing your match footage.<br/>
 No more, no less.

-As mentioned, the software scrapes your personal result page for a match and temporarily stores them in the application.
-Your persoanl result page does however not include the Rounds to be scored on that stage so if you want those included in the overlay you have the option to edit the scraped results before generating the overlay images.
-The edit function can also be handy if the scraped results are incorrect.

 ## Screenshots
 Main window